zhoumingyi/zhoumingyi.github.io/content/publication/CVPR2020_DaST/index.md

 ---
-title: 'Investigating White-Box Attacks for On-Device Models'
+title: 'DaST: Data-free Substitute Training for Adversarial Attacks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here